2 people wounded in shooting at Spartan College in Inglewood; suspect in custody

 The shooting happened at around 3:40 p.m.
 Pacific Time on the school campus, which is located in the 8900 block of Aviation Boulevard, according to the Inglewood Police Department.
 Inglewood is part of the Los Angeles metropolitan area.

 Firefighters arrived to find two victims suffering from wounds, according to the Los Angeles County Fire Department.
-Both were taken to a nearby hospital with unknown injuries.
+Both were taken to a nearby hospital with critical injuries.

 The victims were believed to be female employees of the college, Inglewood Mayor James T. Butts told CBS News Los Angeles.